 Allergies in dogs are a prevalent issue that can affect any breed, but certain breeds are more prone to specific types of allergies.
 These allergies can significantly impact a dog's quality of life, causing discomfort and, in some cases, leading to more severe health issues if left untreated.
-Understanding the common allergies and their symptoms in different dog breeds can help owners better manage and prevent these problems.

 What Causes Allergies in Dogs?